GENERAL TERMS AND CONDITIONS

 - Ski passes that are issued against vouchers will only be provided in the format stated on the voucher and cannot be changed in any way, even prior to issue.

 - The price of the travel document includes the right to also transport skis, a snowboard, and a small, compact piece of baggage, with a total weight not exceeding 10 kg (provided that this does not prevent easy embarkation on the lift and does not, at the sole discretion of staff, present a risk for lift safety).
-Snow bikes may only be transported on gondolas managed by Funivie Campiglio and Funivie Folgarida-Marilleva (it is prohibited to transport them on chairlifts, drag lifts or any other lifts where users embark wearing skis, in addition to gondolas managed by Funivie Pinzolo).
+Snow bikes may only be transported on gondolas managed by Funivie Madonna di Campiglio and Funivie Folgarida-Marilleva (it is prohibited to transport them on chairlifts, drag lifts or any other lifts where users embark wearing skis, in addition to all the lifts managed by Funivie Pinzolo).
+It is also prohibited to use snow bikes on all black slopes.

 - All tickets, single rides included, will expire at the end of the relevant summer or winter season.